defeat the enemy, strongholds and spiritual warfare

 Podcast vs. YouTube: Monitor Conversions Into Sales

-Stef: Now that you have added podcasting, Gillian, I’m curious how you are experiencing conversion now that you have leads coming in through your YouTube channel and through the podcast.
+Stef: Now that you have added podcasting, Gillian, I’m curious how you are experiencing conversion now that you have leads coming in through your YouTube channel and the podcast.
 Where do you see the most sales taking place?

 YOUTUBE VIDEOS ATTRACT A VARIETY OF BUYERS